 - at the time of subsequent application to the program

-Without a Report approved by the CFSS, you will be deemed ineligible for subsequent funding.
+Without a Report approved by the CFSU, you will be deemed ineligible for subsequent funding.
 Reporting forms are available through the application Portal.